-The Monitor Outputs are completely independent and separately addressable from the six Line Outputs (except when ALT monitoring is configured).
-By default, these outputs are labeled MON L and MON R in Apollo's device drivers.
-In the DAW, the "1-2" or "L-R" or "Main" outputs are routed to these outputs (these labels vary within each particular DAW).
+The Monitor Outputs are completely independent and separately addressable from the eight Line Outputs (except when ALT monitoring is configured).
+By default, the "1-2" or "L-R" or "Main" outputs from a DAW are routed to these outputs (these labels vary within each particular DAW).